luismayorga/repo-data-mining/README.md

 - `transform`, which takes a folder that contains the inFusion reports and the database and loads them into it.

 ## Result processing
 The results obtained in the database can be processed in order to obtain further information.
-The paper [TBD](http://) presents study of the bad smells removal within four software repositories.
+The [paper](report.pdf) presents the study of bad smells removals in four software repositories.

 The next datasets show the data extracted: